-ECCB two and one cents coins
+ECCB dumps two cents and one cent coins

 Penny for your thoughts, please?